Managing Background Processes within Symfony

 The transition of these processes from Cron to Supervisor was successfully spaced out over a couple of days.
 As we had become accustom to automatically dumping out the crontab upon each deploy, we were only required to do the same for the Supervisor configuration.

-There has been one key omission from this story so far, that I would now like to discuss.
-Another pain point within our Cron setup, was how to safely handle the transition from one version of a process to another.
+One major omission from this story so far is how to safely handle the transition from one version of a process to another.
 At this time the RunManager was only able to safely exit activity based on memory, processor and duration limits.
 If we were to attempt to terminate a process mid-way through a critical activity we would not know of the lasting side-effects.
 This meant that we would have to wait for all process duration limits to be exceeded before we could be sure that processes were stopped, and new versions could be started.
 Ideally, what we desired was to be able to safely halt execution of all current processes, run the deploy and then bring back up the processes again with any changes that had been applied.

 Signaling